Small Groups are a way for parishioners to develop deeper relationships with one another and to learn, grow, and enjoy a community of believers.

 Each group of the Saints and Sinners Supper Club meets once a month in the homes of group members.
 This group is a smaller group than a One Meal at a Time group and lasts for an entire year.
 And whereas OM@T groups seek to create initial connections parish-wide, Saints and Sinners is an opportunity to deepen those relationships.

-Senior Serenity is a relatively new small group fellowship ministry, begun in May of 2016.
-It is designed to serve people who are interested in celebrating and experiencing the third trimester of life in the company of others and/or those of any age who are caring for seniors.
+Senior Serenity is designed to serve people who are interested in celebrating and experiencing the third trimester of life in the company of others and/or those of any age who are caring for seniors.
 We not only share a “finger food pot luck” luncheon together, but learn from one another and seek to experience God’s presence at every age and stage of life.
 We share information about valuable community organizations to support seniors, available senior discounts, and community resources for learning and enrichment.
 We explore and experience short periods of a variety of contemplative practices as we seek serenity.
 This group meets in the Parlor of the St. Alban’s Parish Life Center on the second Friday of each month from 11:30 a.m. to 1:00 p.m.